zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 #### Authentication endpoints

 The API Gateway supports both `gateway/api/v1/auth` and `api/v1/gateway/auth` as base authentication paths for the following REST API authentication endpoints.

-The `api/v1/gateway/auth` base path reaches end-of-support by March 2023 for Zowe V2 LTS, in which `gateway/api/v1/auth` will be the only base path supported.
+**Note:** The `api/v1/gateway/auth` base path reaches end-of-support in March 2023 for Zowe V2 LTS.
+After this date, `gateway/api/v1/auth` will be the only base path supported.

 - `auth/login`